-If you do bring electronic devices to Advent, please note that non-Advent related use of electronic devices (e.g. playing games, watching movies) is strictly prohibited for the duration of the trip.
+If you do bring electronic devices to ADVENT, please note that non-ADVENT related use of electronic devices (e.g. playing games, watching movies) is prohibited for the duration of the trip.
 Any exceptions to this rule (e.g. summer coursework, class registrations, mission update letters) must be cleared with your team leader.
 The physical, emotional, and spiritual demands of this program are great, and as such, this rule was established to create a distraction-free environment that will help members to stay focused on what is at hand.
 After all, it will only be for two and a half weeks.
 Violations to this policy will be met with strict consequences, which may include confiscation.

 TRASH DISPOSAL/ RECYCLING

 In Taiwan, all trash must be sorted prior to disposal.
 Those who fail to do so may incur fines, so as residents at host churches and homes and as teachers at the schools, we are expected to observe trash sorting policies.
 In general, trash must be sorted and disposed into the corresponding containers: